AC & DC Motor Repair

 - – Reduced repair frequency: The right paint can keep your motor running smoothly and minimize the need for repairs.
 Its protective coating shields motor components from the elements and repels dirt to keep the motor’s performance high.

 - – Extended lifespan: Using high-quality paint for your motor can help prolong its life.
 Its dirt, weather and corrosion protection means your motor will keep performing well year after year.

 Global Electronic Services provides thorough in-house AC and DC motor repairs and rebuilds.
 Trained, experienced technicians oversee and perform the work, from bearing changes and rewinding to dynamic balancing and dyno testing.

 To give you the full range of AC/DC electric motor repair services you need, we also offer comprehensive testing and diagnostics.
-We provide complimentary testing with every rebuild or repair service we perform.
+We provide complimentary testing with every AC/DC rebuild service or repair service we perform.
 A few of the tests included in our vast library include the following: